The Twins Almanac for July

 Blyleven Pitches One-Hitter

-Bert Blyleven one-hits the Billy Martin-managed Rangers.
+Bert Blyleven one-hit the Billy Martin-managed Rangers on the Fourth of July 1974.
 That one hit, however, was a Toby Harrah homer in the third.
-The Twins trailed 1-0 going into the bottom of the ninth before they pushed one across, setting up a two-run Larry Hisle walk-off homer.
+The Twins trailed 1-0 going into the bottom of the ninth before Jim Holt tied it up with a sac fly and Larry Hisle sent the fans home happy with a walk-off home run.

 See the game log on Baseball Referencewww.Baseball-Reference.com/boxes/MIN...